Pseudo-effective and numerically flat reflexive sheaves: Segre forms

 on an open neighbourhood $U$ of $x$.
 Thus over $U$, for every $\delta>0$, we have

 using $(*)$ in the previous lemma.
 Therefore, over $U$ again, we see that

-is positive as a limit of positive currents.
-Let us note that the restriction of the cohomology class $\{\alpha\}$ is constant on the fibres of $\pi$ -- this property being automatically true for any smooth proper morphism. \end{proof} \begin{myrem}{\rm In fact, the above construction would work for any submersion $\pi: X \to Y$ of relative dimension $r-1$ and any positive cohomology class $\{ \alpha \} \in H^{1,1}(X, \R)$, when $X, Y$ are compact K\"ahler manifolds.
-The construction works for currents with analytic singularities of an adequate codimension, and in this way, one gets gives a closed positive current in the direct image of wedge powers of $\{\alpha\}$.} \end{myrem} In the special case of Segre current, we get \begin{mycor} Let $E$ be a strongly psef vector bundle of rank $r$ over a compact K\"ahler manifold $(X, \omega)$.
+is positive as a limit of positive currents. \end{proof} In fact, the above construction would work for a broader situation as stated in the following theorem. \begin{mythm} Let $\pi: X \to Y$ be a submersion between compact K\"ahler manifolds of relative dimension $r-1$.
+Let $T$ be a closed positive $(1,1)-$current in the cohomology class $\{ \alpha \} \in H^{1,1}(X, \R)$ such that $T$ has analytic singularities and is smooth on $X \setminus \pi^{-1}(Z)$ with $Z$ a closed analytic set of codimension at least $k$.
+Assume that for any $y \in Y$, there exist an open neighborhood $U$ of $y$ and a quasi-psh function $\psi$ on $X$ such that $\alpha + i \d \dbar \psi \geq 0$ in the sense of currents on $\pi^{-1}(U)$ and $\psi$ is smooth outside a closed analytic set of codimension at least $k+r$.
+Then there exists a closed positive current in the cohomology class $\pi_* \alpha^{r+k-1}$. \end{mythm} \begin{proof} The only place of relative nature is the proof of Lemma 14.
+The assumption on $\psi$ ensures that

+is positive on $\pi^{-1}(U)$ and the Monge-Amp\`ere operator is well-defined on $X$.
+In the proof, we explicitly choose a K\"ahler form $\tilde{\omega}$ on $X$ such that the restriction of $\tilde{\omega}$ to the fibres of $\pi$ is of constant cohomology class -- this property being automatically true for any smooth proper morphism. \end{proof}

+In the special case of Segre currents, we get \begin{mycor} {\it Let $E$ be a strongly psef vector bundle of rank $r$ over a compact K\"ahler manifold $(X, \omega)$.
 Let $(\cO_{\P(E)}(1),h_\varepsilon)$ be a singular metric with analytic singularities such that